Are you wondering is email marketing still effective and a worthwhile strategy? Let me share some stats:

 - Email is one of the few pieces of “digital real estate” we still own.
 (Your website is the other one.)
 This means you are in control — not algorithms.
 You are just “renting space” on social media platforms, such as Facebook, Instagram and Twitter.
 Those platforms can change at any time.
 When a person signs up to be on your list, you can communicate consistently and ensure that the message reaches each of them, which isn’t always the case on a noisy social media feed.

 - Email is old school — and we like it.
-In 2018, there were 281 billion emails sent and received each day worldwide, and that number is expected to grow to almost 320 daily emails in 2021, according to Statista.
+In 2019, there were approximately 293 billion emails sent each day worldwide, and that number is expected to jump to more than 347 billion emails sent and received by 2022.
+The average American worker receives 126 emails per day.
+This is basically 1 email every 11 minutes.
 Since AOL’s popularity bloomed in 1995, we tend to think that email is ancient.
 In the digital age, you are right.
 But it’s not going away.

 - Email is permission-based marketing.
 The folks on your email list have given you permission to reach out to them regularly — with information and details that make building fun.
 Over time, that could influence them into choosing you for their next project.
 That’s incredibly powerful!